-The highest grain yield was recorded in 2007 LCB 2, which ranged from 12559 to 14525 kg ha-1 (Table 2).
-Each day delay in planting resulted in a 337 kg ha-1 yield decline (Fig. 3).
-In the 2010 cropping season at LCB 1 and 2, each day delay in planting, contributed to a 224 kg ha-1 and 22 kg ha-1 mean corn yield decrease, respectively.
+The highest grain yield was recorded in 2007 LCB 2, which ranged from 12,559 to 14,525 kg ha-1 (Table 2).
+Each day delay in planting resulted in a 337 kg ha^{-1} yield decline (Figure 3).
+In the 2010 cropping season at LCB 1 and 2, each day delay in planting contributed to a 224 kg ha-1 and 22 kg ha^{-1} mean corn yield decrease, respectively.
 In general, regardless of the cropping season and site, delayed planting for up to 7 days, did not contribute to a sizeable yield reduction.
-However, delaying for 10 days led to a modest decline in yields; an indication that, delaying planting for this period of time did not have a substantial negative impact on the overall grain yield and that would not necessitate replanting.
-This finding is in agreement with what (Nafziger et al., 1991) determined that, <2 weeks delay in planting only contributed to 6 to 7 % grain yield reduction, irrespective of the percentage of the plants delayed.
+However, delaying for 10 days led to a modest decline in yields; an indication that, delaying planting for this period of time did not have a substantial negative impact on the overall grain yield and would not necessitate replanting.
+This finding is in agreement with what (Nafziger et al., 1991) determined, that <2 weeks delay in planting only contributed to 6 to 7% reduction in grain yield, irrespective of the percentage of the plants delayed.
 Their study concluded that, while earlier planted plants (#1 and #3) will not make up for the yield loss of the delayed plants, replanting will not increase yield potential unless more than half of the plants were delayed by three or more weeks.
-However, in a separate study by Liu et al., 2004 it was established that, plants neighboring delayed plants can partially offset yield losses of the delayed plants, and plants located near the gaps in the row are able to compensate for the gaps; hence reducing the negative impact delayed planting will have on the mean grain yield.
+However, in a separate study by Liu et al. (2004) it was established that plants neighboring delayed plants can partially offset yield losses of the delayed plants, and plants located near the gaps in the row are able to compensate for the gaps; hence reducing the negative impact delayed planting will have on the mean grain yield.
 These findings assist in explaining the results obtained in this study.